srk810/AZ-220-Microsoft-Azure-IoT-Developer/MSLearn/Modules/L06-automatic-enrollment-of-devices-in-dps/06-Automatic-Enrollment.md

     dotnet run
     ```

-    > [!NOTE] When running `dotnet run` for the Simulated Device, if a **ProvisioningTransportException** exception is displayed, the most common cause is an _Invalid certificate_ error.
+    > **Note**: When running `dotnet run` for the Simulated Device, if a **ProvisioningTransportException** exception is displayed, the most common cause is an _Invalid certificate_ error.
 If this happens, ensure the CA Certificate in DPS, and the Device Certificate for the Simulated Device application are configured correctly.
     >
     > ```text
     > localmachine:LabFiles User$ dotnet run